py4object/SVlcJ/README.md

 svlcj-player
 ===========

-Svlcj is  built on  the top off ![vlcj-player] (https://github.com/caprica/vlcj-player)
+Svlcj is  built on  the top off [vlcj-player] (https://github.com/caprica/vlcj-player)

 The main goal of the project is to provide an platform independent media player that that can be sanforized using Server/Client model